jamielaurin/jamielaurin.github.io/essays/design-patterns.md

 ## Diving In

 During my experience in my software engineering class, I've encountered a few design patterns which I found helpful for my final project.
 The publish-subscribe design pattern, specifics how available we want data to be seen.
 This pattern has guided me to create an application which is highly user-based, user may be limited to view data they have created while admins may view data created from all users.
-The front contoller design pattern
+The front contoller design pattern handles all the requests in a web application.
+The implementation of centralized control avoids using multiple controllers is desirable in order to enforcing application-wide policies such as user tracking and security.

 ## Utlilize to Your Advantage